Cynthia Erivo: 2015–2019: The Color Purple and film roles

-Film career (since 2018)

 Erivo made her film debut in 2018 in the neo-noir thriller film Bad Times at the El Royale.
 Justin Chang of the Los Angeles Times deemed Erivo's performance "revelatory in the most rewarding sense".
-That same year, she also starred in the heist thriller film Widows, which marked the first film she had ever shot.
+That same year, she also starred in the Steve McQueen directed heist thriller film Widows, which marked the first film she had ever shot.
 In his review of the film for The Atlantic, David Sims highlighted Erivo's "incredible work" in portraying her character's dramatic transformation.
 In 2019, Erivo produced and starred in the scripted science fiction thriller podcast Carrier, voicing the lead role of Raylene Watts, a long-haul truck driver transporting a trailer with "disturbing, mysterious contents".

 Erivo portrayed the title role in Harriet, a biographical film about American abolitionist Harriet Tubman.
 The film began production in October 2018, completed filming in January 2019, and was released on 1 November 2019.
+David Rooney of The Hollywood Reporter wrote that Erivo "is a powerful physical presence in the title role" adding that "[she] hits all the requisite notes of flintiness and selfless bravery born of suffering, determination and rage".
 Her performance earned her a nomination for the Golden Globe Award for Best Actress in a Motion Picture – Drama; she also received a second nomination for Best Original Song for a song she co-wrote and performed for the film entitled "Stand Up".
 In 2020, Erivo garnered nominations for two Academy Awards–one for Best Actress for her portrayal of Tubman and the other for Best Original Song for "Stand Up".

+2020–present: Career expansion

 In 2020, Erivo starred as investigator Holly Gibney in the HBO miniseries The Outsider, a television adaptation of Stephen King's novel of the same name.
 That same year, she launched a production company named Edith's Daughter as well as signed a deal with media company MRC to develop television projects through the production company.
 She appeared in the science fiction film Chaos Walking, based on Patrick Ness' novel The Knife of Never Letting Go, which was released on 5 March 2021.
 Erivo portrayed singer Aretha Franklin in the third season of the anthology series Genius, which premiered in March 2021.
 She released two songs titled "The Good" and "Glowing Up" to promote her debut studio album, Ch.
 1 Vs. 1, which was released on 7 September 2021.
 That same month, she joined the jury of the 78th Venice International Film Festival.

-Erivo played The Blue Fairy in Disney's live-action film adaptation of Pinocchio, directed by Robert Zemeckis.
-She is slated to produce and star in a film adaption of the podcast Carrier, reprising the role of Raylene.
-Erivo is attached to star in a film continuation of the series Luther and as Elphaba in a two-part film adaptation of the musical Wicked.
-She will star in and produce sci-fi film Blink Speed for Netflix.